Skip to content

 blob_key_prefix Optional prefix for the output blob key path

-You can use the following curl command with your specific parameters to register an output target.
+You can use either of the following curl command with your specific parameters to register an output target.
 Make sure to include your API key.

 curl -X POST https://postprocessing.huntr.blackshark.ai/v1/output_targets \